rmundra22/Self-Driving-Engineering-Nanodegree/Part 3/README.md

 Now I fixated dropout to 0.25, batch size of 256 and tried incresing epochs say 30, then 40, then 50, then 60 etc. Each time I observed a increase in training and validation accuracied until when I took it above 60.
 Though the model training and validation accuracies both went up so now the problem was the difference between them which was pretty high.
 Technically which mean this is a situation of overfitting.

 I knew that dropout techniques has a role to play in dealing with the possible overfitting.
 I tried increasing the dropout from 0.25, then 0.30, then 0.50, then 0.70, then 0.80 and keeping rest same from the previous step.
 I observed my model got corrected for overfitting.
-Now after many steps of tuning I found that the model which gives best results was with above stated hyperparameters.
+Now after many steps of tuning I found that the model which gives best results was with below stated hyperparameters.

 ------------------------------------------------------------
 ------------------------------------------------------------